hoangvanphi2004/Filter/README.md

 ![Untitled](https://github.com/user-attachments/assets/f6ec7ade-e8e6-4469-bbd5-c29ba5f7a49e)

 ### Mask Filter
-To run mask filter, you need to have a mask file.
-The mask need to have white or black background (no background is even better).
+To run mask filter, you need to have a mask image.
+The mask image need to have white or black background (no background is even better).
 Some time the mask may be broken because the edge is blured.
 In that case, you need to remove that blur.
 To do this, you need to run this command:

 ```bash
 python3 adjustBackground.py [pixel-range] [path_to_your_mask]